The Social Insurance Number (SIN) Code of Practice

 1. Never give out your SIN unless you're sure the law requires it or unless you're satisfied it’s necessary and you understand the risks

 You must provide your SIN to take part in some government programs and services.
-To inform yourself about federal legislation and the use of SINs, refer to Annex 1, Authorized federal uses of the SIN.
+To inform yourself about federal legislation and the government’s use of SINs, refer to the Treasury Board of Canada Secretariat’s Directive on Social Insurance Number.

-In the private sector, you must provide your SIN to your employer for income tax and benefit purposes.
+You must provide your SIN to your employer for income tax and benefit purposes.
 In some cases, you must give your SIN to certain private sector entities.
-Except when required by law, it is your decision when to share your SIN information and with whom.
+Except when required by law, it’s your decision when to share your SIN information and with whom.

 You can share your SIN outside of legally prescribed uses.
 However, in doing so, you may expose yourself to a heightened risk of fraud or identity theft.
 You should only do so if you are willing to assume that risk.

 No one can deny you a product or service for refusing to provide your SIN when it’s not required by law.
-If the organization refuses to give you the product or service unless you give your SIN, you may file a complaint (Section 2.1.2 explains how to do so).
+If an organization refuses to give you a product or service unless you give your SIN, you may file a complaint following the instructions in the section below (2.1.2).

 2. Take steps to protect your SIN from theft and misuse

-The Privacy Act defines the SIN as personal information and as such, all SIN users should work to protect it.
-If someone steals your SIN, they could use it to gain access to a wide range of personal information.
-They could also use it to gain access to benefits and services in your name.
-As a SIN holder, you have key duties about the protection of your SIN.
-Follow Annex 2, SIN holder: dos and don’ts to protect yourself and your SIN.
+The Privacy Act defines the SIN as personal information.
+As such, all SIN users should work to protect it.
+If someone steals your SIN, they could use it to gain access to a wide range of your personal information and to benefits and services in your name.
+As a SIN holder, you have key duties to protect your SIN.
+Follow 7.2, Do’s and don’ts: protecting your SIN

 If you're not satisfied with the organization’s response or suspect that the organization isn’t a good steward of your personal information: